 JV44 was formed in late February 1945 with Me262s when Galland finally persuaded Hitler that the jet fighter would be an effective weapon against the USAAF 8th AF daylight bombing raids.
 After initial training, the unit moved to its base in Munchen-Reim in late March 1945 and soon thereafter began operations.
-It became apparent very quickly however that the jets were extraordinarily vulnerable during take off and landing due to their slow throttle response at slow speeds, and that they needed protected from marauding USAAF fighters.
+It became apparent very quickly however that the jets were extraordinarily vulnerable during take off and landing due to their poor throttle response at slow speeds, and that they therefore needed protection from marauding USAAF fighters.

 In response the Papageia Staffel was formed in mid-April and tasked with clearing the skies of allied fighters above their airfield prior to the jets’ departure.
 They were then to land and await the jets’ return.
 Interestingly though, there was no specific operational requirement for them to protect the jets upon their return.

 The most striking thing about the Staffel was the paintwork applied to the undersides of their aircraft.
 The five (possibly six) Papageia Fw190D’s wore their colourful red and white markings (and so earned the nickname “Parrot“) to ensure that the numerous flack units around their base at Munchen-Reim did not mistake them for allied fighters and shoot them down.

 At the end of April however, JV44 was forced off its base and in effect, ceased to be a fighting unit.
 Most aircraft and their pilots, Me262’s as well as the Fw190s flew west to avoid capture by the Russians.
 Not the subject aircraft of this piece though, “Rote 1” was found abandoned at Munich on 5th May in an unserviceable condition, missing its rear wheel.

 The colourised image above gives a good impression of what the “Papageia” looked like at the time; I started into this project hoping mine would look something similar when done.